Retro-Jon/ICE/README.md

 # Compiling the Interpreter

+Run build.bat (Makefile will be added soon)

 Uses Mingw-w64

-Should work with other compilers if they support the following libraries:
+Should work with other versions of Mingw if they support the following libraries:
 1. vector

 # Basics